emiliodicaprio/xhptdc8_babel/lib/dummy/README.md

-Dummy Library Files, for x64 Build
+Dummy Library and sub-projects ouptut files, for Windows Build